spring-attic/spring-roo/readme.txt

 To try Roo out, you should type the following:

+  cd $ROO_HOME
+  mvn install
-  mvn install   (from the root Roo checkout location) cd ~/some-directory roo-dev
+  cd ~/some-directory
+  roo-dev

 It's important that you run roo-dev from a directory that you'd like to eventually contain a Roo-created project.
-Don't try to run roo-dev unless your current working directory is empty or contains a previously-created Roo project.
+Don't try to run roo-dev from your $ROO_HOME directory.

 If this fails, please review the "OSGi Wrapping JARs" section above.

 Notice we used "mvn install" rather than "mvn package".
-This is simply for convenience, as it will allow you to change into any Roo module subdirectory and "mvn install".
-If you never "mvn install", you will need to "mvn install" from the root directory so internal build dependencies are preserved.
-You can use "mvn package" from the root if you prefer. "mvn install" just gives you more flexibility.
+This is simply for convenience, as it will allow you to "cd" into any Roo module subdirectory and "mvn install".
+This saves considerable build time if changes are only being made in a single module.

 Roo ships with a command line tool called "roo-dev".
 This is also a Windows equivalent.
 It copies all relevant JARs from the Roo